mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 The `Authentication spec`_ requires that when authentication fails on a server, the driver MUST clear the server's connection pool.
 Clearing the pool without marking the server Unknown would leave the pool in the "paused" state while the server is still selectable.
+When auth fails due to invalid credentials, marking the server Unknown also serves to rate limit new connections;
+future operations will need to wait for the server to be rediscovered.

 Note that authentication may fail for a variety of reasons, for example: